-One of the nation’s most successful coaches, Ray Treacy embarks on his 32nd season as Director of Cross Country and Track at Providence College.
-In his 31 years at Providence, Treacy has coached 63 All-Americans, who have received a total of 174 All-America accolades, seven NCAA individual champions, who have captured 15 NCAA titles overall, 44 BIG EAST individual champions, who have captured 116 BIG EAST titles, and 11 Olympians.
-In addition, his women’s teams have captured two NCAA Cross Country Championships (1995 and 2013), 13 NCAA Northeast Regional Cross Country Championships, 21 BIG EAST Cross Country titles and 20 New England Championships.\
+One of the nation’s most successful coaches, Ray Treacy embarks on his 33nd season as Director of Cross Country and Track at Providence College.
+In his 32 years at Providence, Treacy has coached 65 All-Americans, who have received a total of 176 All-America accolades, seven NCAA individual champions, who have captured 15 NCAA titles overall, 45 BIG EAST individual champions, who have captured 117 BIG EAST titles, and 11 Olympians.
+In addition, his women’s teams have captured two NCAA Cross Country Championships (1995 and 2013), 14 NCAA Northeast Regional Cross Country Championships, 22 BIG EAST Cross Country titles and 20 New England Championships.

 Treacy’s road to success began when he was a student-athlete at Providence College.
 The brother of 1984 Olympic silver medalist, John Treacy `78, Ray’s collegiate list of accomplishments and accolades is lengthy.
 He was the Friar team captain during his junior and senior seasons and collected All-America honors on three occasions.
 He was a two-time New England Cross Country Champion and won the indoor 5,000 meters at the BIG EAST Championships three times.
 The talented distance runner also was the IC4A Champion in the 10,000 and 5,000 meters during the 1981 and 1982 seasons, respectively.

 A 1982 graduate of the College, Treacy is committed to the success of PC’s cross country and track programs.
 Since he took over as head coach in 1984, Treacy’s knowledge of conditioning and training has moved the Providence’s cross country and track programs into national prominence.
-Both the men’s and women’s cross country programs have advanced to NCAA Championships in 18 of the last 20 seasons, while the women’s team has landed a record 25 out of 26 seasons.
+The men’s cross country program has advanced to NCAA Championships in 19 of the last 22 seasons, while the women’s team has landed a record 27 out of 28 seasons.

-In the 2013 outdoor season, Treacy continued his coaching success.
-Two BIG EAST individual titles were won on the women’s side, with Sisson winning the 10,000 meters, breaking Kim Smith’s BIG EAST meet record in a time of 33:02.80.
-Nagel won the 5,000 meter title.
-On the men’s side, Dominic Channon `13 and Quinn were runners-up at the BIG EAST Championship in the 10,000 meters and 5,000 meters, respectively.
-The Providence women closed the season with three All-American’s at the 2013 NCAA Outdoor Track and Field Championships after Sisson and Nagel finished sixth and 12th in the 5,000 meters, respectively, and Shelby Greany finished 11th in the 3,000 meter steeplechase final.
+Treacy has continued to coach athletes to success in recent years.
+In 2013, Emily Sisson and Laura Nagel each won BIG EAST individual titles.
+Sisson won the 10,000 meters, breaking Kim Smith’s BIG EAST meet record in a time of 33:02.80 while Nagel won the 5,000 meter title.
+The Providence women closed the season with Sisson, Nagel and Shelby Greany earning All-American status at the 2013 NCAA Outdoor Track and Field Championships.
+Sisson and Nagel finished sixth and 12th in the 5,000 meters, respectively, and Greany finished 11th in the 3,000-meter steeplechase final.

 The 2014 indoor season saw two BIG EAST individual titles.
 Sisson won the 5,000 meters and Nagel won the 3,000 meters.
 Sisson and Nagel both went on to earn First Team All-America honors in the 5,000 meters and Second Team All-America honors in the 3,000 meters, respectively, at the NCAA Indoor Championships.

-During the 2014 outdoor season, Collins posted the second-fastest time by a Providence College female runner in the 5,000 meters (15:31.03) at the Stanford Invitational.
-She then went on to claim her first BIG EAST title in the 10,000 meters.
-Nagel defended her 5,000 meter title at the 2014 BIG EAST Outdoor Championships.
-Both women finished the season at the NCAA Outdoor Track and Field Championships, earning Second-Team All-America honors.
+During the 2014 outdoor season, Sarah Collins posted the second-fastest time by a Providence College female runner in the 5,000 meters (15:31.03) at the Stanford Invitational.
+At the 2014 BIG EAST Outdoor Championships, Collins then went on to claim her first BIG EAST title in the 10,000 meters while Nagel defended her 5,000-meter title.
+Both women finished the season at the NCAA Outdoor Track and Field Championships, earning Second-Team All-America honors in the 5,000 meters.
 On the men’s side, Julian Oakley ’15 became the eighth Friar under Treacy to break the sub-four-minute mile mark, running a time of 3:58.89 for third place at the Adrien Martinez Classic on June 6.

-Last year, under Treacy’s guidance, Sisson broke Smith’s NCAA indoor 5,000 meter record (15:12.22) with a solo-effort at the BIG EAST Indoor Championships.
+During the 2015 season, under Treacy’s guidance, Emily Sisson broke Smith’s NCAA indoor 5,000-meter record (15:12.22) at the BIG EAST Indoor Championships.
 This marked the beginning of Sisson’s standout final year at Providence College.
 She went on to win her first NCAA title in the 5,000 meters indoors in dominating fashion and she then grabbed a second title in the 5,000 meters at the NCAA Outdoor Championship.
-Along the way she won both the BIG EAST titles to total seven during her tenure at Providence, as well as capping off her career tied for first in total All-America honors as a Friar with 10.
+Sisson won both the Indoor and Outdoor BIG EAST 5,000 meter titles to raise her total to seven titles.
+Sisson also finished her career tied for first in total All-America honors as a Friar with 10.